DeadShot472/Universal-Embed-Player/docs/README.md

-# Universal-Embed-Player
-A flexible and customizable user script for embedding video players dynamically.

 # Universal Embed Player

 A flexible and customizable user script that dynamically embeds video players based on URL links on supported domains.